Ioan Bengliu

 Ioan Grigore Bengliu (November 16, 1881–November 26, 1940) was a Romanian lieutenant-general.

 He was born in Târgu Jiu, Gorj County, in the Oltenia region of Romania.

 From 1938 to 1940, he was Inspector-General of the Romanian Gendarmerie.
-After retiring, he was arrested by the Ion Antonescu-Horia Sima government, imprisoned at the Jilava prison, and subsequently assassinated by members of the Iron Guard in the 1940 Jilava massacre.
+After retiring, he was arrested by the Ion Antonescu-Horia Sima government, imprisoned at Jilava Prison, and subsequently assassinated by members of the Iron Guard in the 1940 Jilava massacre.